aazahrou/aspirethemes.github.io/_docs/nubia-ghost.md

 ### Enable the Public API

-Public API is important for some functionality like search, tags page, and subscribe form to work properly.
-You can enable the Public API from Ghost admin.
+The Public API is important for some functionality like search, tags page, and the subscribe form to work properly.
+You can enable the Public API from the Ghost admin.
 Go to `Labs > Beta features` section and check the *Public API* mark to enable it.

 ![enable-public-api](/images/docs/ghost/shared/beta-features.png)